-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Raul Buenfil, a student assistant in the International Guitar Research Archives.
 Raul is a senior majoring in Music Industry Studies.

 Mexico has had a tremendously rich cultural history.
 Pre-Columbian Mexico had a fascinating blend of native cultures.
 There were many different native groups that inhabited the land throughout those early years.
 Post-Columbian Mexico was an interesting and exciting time full of discovery for the eastern hemisphere.
 The Spanish colonized Mexico, spreading their culture and religion across the colony, and ultimately blending numerous cultures.
 Special Collections and Archives has resources that focus on various aspects of Pre-Columbian Mexico’s different native groups, especially those that document the experiences of and Spanish and English men who lived in or visited Post-Columbian Mexico.

 A lot of information is available on cultural aspects of the general native population of Mexico.
 Mexican Indian Paper shows the different ways that natives in Mexico made paper and how they used it.
 The book even has some samples of these different types of paper.
 Flor y Canto del Arte Prehispánico de México has a collection of pictures of many sculptures made in Pre-Columbian Mexico that show the creative and artistic side of the natives of Mexico.
 Mayan and Mexican Origins explains the evolution and the many variations of Nahuatl, a native tongue that was mainly spoken by the Aztecs.